 Employees should ensure, where possible, to limit interruptions during their working day, unless previously agreed with their line manager.
 Under no circumstances should they undertake any other responsibility e.g. childcare, during the hours they have agreed to work.

-Employees working in an agile way can experience a blurring of lines between work and personal time and line managers should monitor and regularly review working times to ensure they remain in line with employee contracts and the Working Time Regulations.
+Employees working in a hybrid and agile way can experience a blurring of lines between work and personal time and line managers should monitor and regularly review working times to ensure they remain in line with employee contracts and the Working Time Regulations.

-A Homeworking Risk Assessment and Display Screen Equipment (DSE) risk assessment should be undertaken for each home workspace at the beginning of the home working arrangement and reviewed periodically thereafter.
-Guidance is provided for how these risk assessments should be undertaken and outcomes fed into the line manager for appropriate action.
+A Homeworking Self Assessment should be undertaken for each home workspace at the beginning of the home working arrangement and reviewed periodically thereafter.
+The self assessment form can be found here and should be completed by the employee and returned to their line manager.

 The employee should undertake the relevant online learning to ensure they are clear on the need for good DSE and workstation layout and posture.